 How to Get Around in Brussels

 The Brussels Metro is pretty comprehensive, but aside from traveling from city to city, you won’t really need it.
 All of the major Brussels sights are within walking distance.
-It’s pretty unreal.
-Shoutout to the city planners who thought ahead.
 If you stay in the city center, your transportation is your feet.

 Where to Eat in Brussels